PinCarBR/traccar-server/README.md

 - For more info, visit: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04
 ### Install Docker Compose
 1. We'll check the current release and if necessary, update it in the command below:
-`sudo curl -L https://github.com/docker/compose/releases/download/1.18.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose`
+`ssudo curl -L "https://github.com/docker/compose/releases/download/1.24.1/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
 2. Next we'll set the permissions:
 `sudo chmod +x /usr/local/bin/docker-compose`
 3. Then we'll verify that the installation was successful by checking the version:
-`docker-compose --version`
+`docker-compose -v`

 - For more info, visit: https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04
 ### Install the repository into the VPS